 Parents Need to Know

-Parents need to know that even kids who can't read know about Harry Potter, and some kids who are too young for the content will want to see this fifth Potter movie.
-As has been the case with each succeeding movie, as the central characters have gotten older and taken on bigger challenges, the themes darken, the danger becomes more intense, and the climatic battle scenes with "You Know Who" and his minions are downright frightening.
+Parents need to know that, as has been the case with each succeeding movie, Harry Potter and the Order of the Phoenix has its main characters taking on bigger challenges, with darker themes and more intense danger.
+The climatic battle scenes with "You Know Who" and his minions are downright frightening.
 Spoiler alert: There's a very upsetting (but bloodless) death of someone near and dear to Harry.
 As a result, he grows even more introspective and angry.
 At the very least, he does enjoy his first kiss (no spoiler to Potterheads), and Ron and Hermione continue their flirtatious bickering.

 What's the story?